PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 First, God promised deliverance.
 He told Moses that He had seen the affliction of His people, heard their cries, and knew their suffering.
 This was not distant awareness, it was intimate compassion.
 God made it clear that He was not indifferent to bondage.
 He said plainly, “I have come down to deliver them.”

 Second, God promised a destination.
 He did not simply say He would bring them out of Egypt.
 He said He would bring them into a good and spacious land, a land flowing with milk and honey.
 Freedom was always meant to lead somewhere intentional.
+Their past was not their future.

 Third, God promised His presence.
 He told Moses, “I will be with you.”
 Before strategies, before signs, before outcomes, God anchored the assignment in relationship.
 Moses was not being sent alone.